bigbluebutton/bigbluebutton-html-plugin-sdk/.github/ISSUE_TEMPLATE/bigbluebutton-html-plugin-sdk-issue.md

 ---
-name: HTML5 Issue
+name: BBB-Plugin-SDK
-about: Template for creating HTML5 Issue (frontend which you see during a session, not Greenlight).
+about: Template for creating BBB-Plugin-SDK Issue (SDK to create plugins for Bigbluebutton).
 title: ''
 labels: 'module: client'
 assignees: ''